NicolaiNyberg/DbgSvcExtension/README.md

 A number of strategies spring to mind:
 - Attach a debugger (this is what DebugDiag2 does)
-- Windows API SetUnhandledExceptionFilter function
+- Windows API SetUnhandledExceptionFilter / AddVectoredExceptionHandler functions
 - Windows Error Reporting (WER), outside the scope of this article

-### SetUnhandledExceptionFilter Soex.Cseh example
+### SetUnhandledExceptionFilter / AddVectoredExceptionHandler example
-Windows has support for ```SetUnhandledExceptionFilter()``` that allows you to specify a "filter" method for handling exceptions.
+Windows has support for ```SetUnhandledExceptionFilter()``` and  ```AddVectoredExceptionHandler()``` that allow you to specify a "filter" method for handling exceptions.
 In practice, the actual filter will create a .dmp-file and terminate the process.
-The ```Soex.Cseh``` example project illustrates just that.
+Configuring these for instance using the CrashHandler dll provided here, illustrate just that.
+I have included examples of how to configure the CrashHandler from C programs, C# programs, and even hosting the CLR itself.

 The .dmp-file can be opened in Visual Studio and after ensuring symbols (.pdb-files) are loaded correctly, one can resume/continue debugging and it will take you to your line of source and it becomes obvious what is the matter by looking at the callstack window.

-Using this approach to obtain a .dmp-file, I am struggling to get the nice pretty callstack in WinDbg or DebugDiag's Analyzer, so your milage may vary.
+A note on using the CrashHandler from the .Net environment and expect to catch StackOverflows is that it fails to create a MiniDump only for StackOverflow-exceptions.
+The file gets created, but the ensuing call to ```MiniDumpWriteDump()``` fails.
+I am at a loss right now why this behavior occurs.

 ### DebugDiag2 attached debugger
 Great credit goes to Mike Smith for his article on this specific topic: http://www.mikesmithdev.com/blog/debug-stack-overflow-exception/ Essentially, you: